iulianoroberto/PythonNeuralNets/README.md

 # PythonNeuralNets
  These are two simple models of autoencoders and FFNN.
-The data provided can be used to train and test models for intrusion detection purposes.
+The data provided (derived from CIC-IDS2017) can be used to train and test models for intrusion detection purposes.

  The following images show a small preview of the obtainable graphs: